riyasach189/Smart-Trainer-Kit/README.md

 - Red LEDs (x10) - For Input
 - Blue LEDs (x10) - For Output
 - Resistors (330 Ohm)
-- 6 Pin Mini Push Button Square Switch Self-Locking DPDT (x10)
+- Toggle switches (x10)
 - 4511 IC + 7 Segment Display (Common Cathode)
 - Continuity Checker:
-  - LED
   - Passive Buzzer
-  - Resistor (330 Ohm)
-- Clock Generator Circuit:
-  - NE555 Timer ICs (x3)
-  - LEDs (x3)
-  - Resistors
-  - Capacitors
-- 5 mm Banana Sockets
+- 4 mm Banana Sockets
 - Rotary Menu:
   - Rotary Encoder
   - LCD (16 x 2) + I2C
   - Potentiometer - For voltmeter
   - 16 Pin DIP Socket - For IC Tester
+- CLock Generator - State machines on RPi Pico

 **Features and Description:**
 - A 5 V power supply powers the circuit.
-- state machines on the rp2040 are used in astable mode to provide continuous clock signals of 3 frequencies - 0.1 Hz, 1 Hz, 10 Hz.
+- State machines on the rp2040 to provide continuous clock signals of 3 frequencies - 1 Hz, 5 Hz, 10 Hz.
 - The Continuity Checker can be used to debug a circuit.
 - The 4511 IC is connected to a 7-segment display to convert binary input to decimal digits (0 to 9).
-- The Input LEDs can be operated using the Push Button switches connected to them.
+- The Input LEDs can be operated using the toggle switches connected to them.
 - The rotary menu is displayed on the LCD screen and operated using the rotary encoder.
 It has 2 options: IC Tester and Voltmeter.
 - If 'Voltmeter' is selected, the LCD displays the voltage (in reference to the circuit GND) at the given point.
 To exit the voltmeter mode, click on the rotary encoder button.
 - To use the IC Tester, plug the IC into the DIP socket (If it's a 14 Pin IC, leave the last 2 pins of the DIP Socket empty, i.e., start from the beginning of the DIP Socket).
 Then, select which IC you wish to test.
-The LCD will display 1 for every gate that is functioning and 0 for every gate that is not functioning in the IC (keeping the IC notch on the left).
+The LCD will display '[ ]' for every gate that is functioning and '[!]' for every gate that is not functioning in the IC (keeping the IC notch on the left).

 **Problems Encountered:**
 - RPi Pico should connect to a Windows system in theory, but we were only able to establish connection in Linux systems.